-As specific Moroccan standards and guidelines for soil protection are currently unavailable, internationally recognized assessment values for soil contamination set by the Dutch Ministry of Housing, Spatial Planning and Environment have been applied for the purpose of the SESIA for the Project.
+As specific Moroccan standards and guidelines for soil protection are currently unavailable, internationally recognized assessment values for soil contamination set by the Dutch Ministry of Housing, Spatial Planning and Environment have been applied.
 The baseline results have been compared against standard values and guidelines.